epogrebnyak/lamr/docs/readme/index.md

 # About

-`lamr` is a content manager to organise and display markdown files and run Python code snippets.
+`lamr` is a content manager to organise and display markdown files and run Python code snippets:

-It is a programming manual that also provides code for starting small Python projects, together with review questions, exercises and references for each project.
+- `lamr code` command provides code listing for small Python projects, together with review questions, exercises and references for each project;
+- `lamr manual` summarises programming concepts and provides links to useful resources.

 ## Quickstart